 That’s an especially important form of fat if you’re a type 2 diabetic or have any blood sugar issues.
 In fact, research proved that frequent walnut eaters live longer and avoid heart disease.
 And another study reveals the secret behind this walnut-linked longevity: Healthy arteries.
 Eating just 14 walnuts a day improved the function of cells that line blood vessels.
 When these cells are healthy, they’re like an ironclad police line protecting your heart.
 They control inflammation, they prevent blood clots, and they help control your blood pressure.

 bozoomer Omega-3 Important Points:

-- Enteric Coated - a process which allows the capsules to pass undissolved through the stomach into the intestinal tract where they breakdown.
+- Enteric Coated – a process that allows the capsules to pass undissolved through the stomach into the intestinal tract where they break down.
 This eliminates the fishy aftertaste that is sometimes an issue with uncoated capsules.

 - Each soft gelatin capsule provides 400 milligrams of EPA and 300 milligrams of DHA—more than double that of most fish oil products on the market!

 - Our Enteric Coated Mega EPA / DHA uses only the finest fish oil available made from coldwater fish harvested from the Nordic Sea.

 - The oil is then processed using one of the best purification methods available, Molecular Distillation, which is the only current method that can remove heavy metals, PCB, and other toxins to below detectable limits for human consumption.
 Compared to most other processing methods that heat the oil to temperatures of up to 250 degrees Celsius for 6 hours, Molecular Distillation takes only 45 seconds at the same temperature helping to preserve the quality of the fish oil and guarantees that no Trans Fats are created.